Ankr-network/ankr-docs/docs/game/unreal/getting-started/02-sending-transactions.md

 ## GetSignature

 `GetSignature` — verifies a signature of the `ticket` passed with the body parameters.
-The function gets the result whether the user has signed the message or cancelled signing it.
+The function gets the result whether the user has signed the message or canceled signing it.

 ### Body Parameters